SoniSiddharth/Impact_analysis/README.md

 f)To create the first embeddings of the test cases -

-  1) Run the “automate_cre.py” file after making the essential changes in each file as mentioned below.
+  1) Run the “automate_cre.py” file.

   2) Place the document file containing the test cases (SampleTestCases.docx) in the “main_document” folder and terminate the process by selecting Ctrl+C, a file named “mainfile.data” will be created and then run embeddings_update.py.